shrinerb/shrine/README.md

 end
 ```

 You can choose whichever of these three syntaxes you prefer.
-In any case this
+Either of these
 will create a `Shrine::Attachment` module with attachment methods for the
 specified attribute, which then get added to your model when you include it: